 - Thoroughly clean the surface of your driveway using a blower, then a power washer.
 Allow the surface to dry fully before proceeding.

 - Inspect the surface for any cracks and if you find them, use hot or cold-pour crack filler to fill them in.
+Sign up for our free asphalt maintenance course to learn about how to repair your asphalt cracks.

 - Shovel recycled asphalt evenly over the surface, and then use an asphalt rake to get the top smooth.